 Explore the village location

-In Sleights itself is The Plough Inn – run by friendly hosts Graham and Sharon.
-You can sup on a pint of Yorkshire Black Sheep Beer, enjoy a range of British Classics including Fish and Chips (naturally) and head there for a traditional roast each Sunday.
+In Sleights itself is The Plough Inn, run by friendly hosts.
+You can sup on a pint of Yorkshire Black Sheep Beer, enjoy a range of British classics including fish and chips (naturally) and head there for a traditional roast each Sunday.

-Eskdale Fisheries is a brilliant fish and chip shop (they relocated from Robin Hoods Bay as needed bigger premises) and you can either take the food away to enjoy in your cottage or eat in their café.
+Eskdale Fisheries is a brilliant fish and chip shop (they relocated from Robin Hood's Bay as they needed bigger premises) and you can either take the food away to enjoy in your cottage or eat in their cafe.

 Nearby Ruswarp (it’s the next village along) has pleasure boats and a miniature railway which kids will love.